lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 --- abstract

-This document describes a header compression scheme for IPv6, IPv6/UDP based on static contexts, and fragmentation functionality.
+This document describes a header compression scheme and fragmentation functionality for IPv6/UDP protocols.
 These techniques are especially tailored for LPWA networks and could be extended to other protocol stacks.

-The Static Context Header Compression (SCHC)  offers a great level of flexibility in the processing of fields.
+The Static Context Header Compression (SCHC)  offers a great level of flexibility when  processing the fields.
-Static context means that values in the context describing field values do not change during the transmission, avoiding complex resynchronization mechanisms, incompatible with LPWA characteristics.
+Static context means that information stored in the context which describes field values do not change during the transmission, avoiding complex resynchronization mechanisms, incompatible with LPWA characteristics.
 In most of the cases, IPv6/UDP headers are reduced to a small identifier.